castai/docs/docs/guides/pod-placement.md

 - `topology.kubernetes.io/zone` - enables your pods to be spread between availability zones, taking advantage of cloud redundancy.

 !!! note ""
-    CAST AI will treat `whenUnstatisfiable` property equally both in `DoNotSchedule` and `ScheduleAnyway` modes. `ScheduleAnyway` thus gets the best treatment, getting the chance to spread pods across multiple availability zones.
+    CAST AI will treat `whenUnstatisfiable` property equally both in `DoNotSchedule` and `ScheduleAnyway` modes.
+Thus, `ScheduleAnyway` gets the best treatment, getting the chance to spread pods across multiple availability zones.
 Meanwhile, Kubernetes scheduler is still free to use any free space for pods with `ScheduleAnyway`.
 You can use this less-restrictive topology spread option as a hint for CAST AI autoscaler that spreading across zones is preferred.

 The deployment described below will be spread and scheduled on all availability zones supported by your cluster: